Bira/octopus-carnival/_drafts/dfrpg-adventurers-martial-artist.md

 Every Martial Artist starts with two levels of **Chi Talent** and the **Trained by a Master** advantage.
 The former is their Power Talent, and the latter is similar to the Knight's Weapon Master.
-The difference is that it doesn't give a damage bonus, but it gives access to many more special skills and works for all unarmed attacks and muscle-powered weapons.
+It doesn't grant a damage bonus, but the other ones work for all unarmed attacks and muscle-powered weapons, and it allows the character to learn many more special skills.

 They have 40 points to distribute between optional advantages, which include the usual stat boosts, stuff useful for combat, and some advantages representing great mental resilience.
 Weapon Master also makes an appearance here, in its 20-point version that covers any one single weapon.
-The book says "one exotic weapon", but the extra qualifier is only there for "flavor".
-It's not an official equipment classification.
+The book says "one exotic weapon", but since "exotic" is not a weapon qualifier in the rules, I guess this is here only for "flavor".
+You can pick any one you want.

 ## Disadvantages